 But as a quick and easy guide, the RVYC section has piles with white caps on, a few metres north of the first RVYC pile there is a white line on the pontoon deck, this is where our pontoon begins.
 Any section from the white line to the walkway is RVYC berthing.
 Short stays and overnight fees can be paid at the bar.

-There is a popular misconception that one side of the pontoon has deeper water, this is untrue, There is however approximately half a metre difference in depth from one end to the other, The Club end being shallower.
-The actual depth at any point in the tidal curve is approximately 1 metre above chart datum for Portsmouth, therefore if current depth for Portsmouth is 4.5m we will have a pontoon depth of 3.5m.
+There is a popular misconception that one side of the pontoon has deeper water; this is untrue, There is however approximately half a metre difference in depth from one end to the other - the Club end being shallower.
+The actual depth at any point in the tidal curve is approximately 1 metre above chart datum for Portsmouth.
+If, therefore, the current depth for Portsmouth is 4.5m we will have a pontoon depth of 3.5m.

 However, all but the big fin keel boats should be able to visit us three hours either side of high water, but keep an eye on the depth and don't leave your departure until the last minute!